wp-plugins/image-widget/readme.txt

 == Screenshots ==

 1. Image Widget admin screen.
-2. Thickbox uploader for the Image Widget
+1. Thickbox uploader for the Image Widget
-3. Image Widget on the front of a plain Wordpress install.
+1. Image Widget on the front of a plain Wordpress install.

+== Frequently Asked Questions ==

+= Where do I go to file a bug or ask a question? =

+Please visit the forum for questions or comments: http://wordpress.org/tags/image-widget/

+ == Upgrade Notice ==

+This upgrade should have no impact on existing installs.